-There are many reasons why you and your partner may not be getting pregnant.
-One of these reasons could have to do with the quality of your partner's sperm.
-If this is the case, we have many options available to help your and your partner create the family you want.
+There are many reasons why you may not be getting pregnant.
+One of these reasons could have to do with the quality of the male partner’s sperm.
+If this is the case, we have many options available to help you and your partner create the family you want.
 Please call us to discuss your options.

 Surgical Sperm Retrieval

-This procedure retrieves sperm from the testicle or epididymis for obstructive azoospermia (no sperm due to blockage after vasectomy) or for non-obstructive azospermia (no sperm on ejaculation with no prior vasectomy).Our physicians can perform the surgical sperm retrieval in PREG's surgery suite in Greenville, with PREG's andrologist available to perform immediate sperm cryopreservation (if sperm suitable for cryopreservation is found).
-The cryopreserved (frozen) sperm can then be used later with the intracytoplasmic sperm injection (ICSI) technique in an IVF cycle to achieve fertilization of the woman's eggs obtained by transvaginal ultrasound follicle aspiration resulting in embryos.
+This procedure retrieves sperm from the testicle or epididymis for obstructive azoospermia (no sperm due to blockage after vasectomy) or for non-obstructive azospermia (no sperm on ejaculation with no prior vasectomy).Our physicians can perform the surgical sperm retrieval in PREG’s surgery suites in Greenville or Columbia, with PREG’s andrologists available to perform immediate sperm cryopreservation (if sperm suitable for cryopreservation is found).
+The cryopreserved (frozen) sperm can then be used later with the intracytoplasmic sperm injection (ICSI) technique in an IVF cycle to achieve fertilization of eggs obtained by transvaginal ultrasound follicle aspiration resulting in embryos.

 Evaluation of the Azoospermic Male

-Azoospermia (No spermatozoa, or sperm) seen on one semen analys, even after centrifugation of the semen sample in an attempt to concentrate the sperm if present in very low numbers (oligospermia).
+Azoospermia is when no spermatozoa (or sperm) is seen on one semen analysis.
+This is even after centrifugation of the semen sample in an attempt to concentrate the sperm, if present, in very low numbers (oligospermia).
 Azoospermia occurs in approximately 1% among all men and 10-15% among infertile men.

 Semen Analysis (SA)

 Semen Analysis (SA) should be performed in a qualified andrology lab for best evaluation of male infertility.
-Semen analysis should be looked at in a male to give the best indications of any sperm abnormalities.
+A semen analysis is an important test for males to give the best indications of any sperm abnormalities.
 History of a pregnancy by the male does not necessarily equal a normal semen analysis.
 An adequately performed SA should include:

 - Sperm count (normal: >20 million sperm/ml semen).